SystemsApproach/book/status.md

 This latest version is tagged `5.2`.
 It includes two major updates:
-Section 2.8 on *Access Networks* (including fiber-to-the-home and 5G cellular) and Section 3.4 on *Switch Implementations* (including recently available white-boxes switches).
+Section 2.8 on *Access Networks* (including fiber-to-the-home and 5G cellular) and Section 3.4 on *Switch Implementations* (including recently available white-box switches).
 This version also corrects many typos.

 ## October 5, 2018